-- A statute committing the government to use specifically identified revenues and/or other financing sources that are originally provided to the government by a non-federal source only for designated activities, benefits, or purposes; - Explicit authority for the fund to retain revenues and/or other financing sources not used in the current period for future use to finance the designated activities, benefits, or purposes; and

-• A requirement to account for and report on the receipt, use, and retention of the revenues and/or other financing sources that distinguishes the fund from the government's general revenues.
+- A statute committing the government to use specifically identified revenues and/or other financing sources that are originally provided to the government by a non-federal source only for designated activities, benefits, or purposes; - Explicit authority for the fund to retain revenues and/or other financing sources not used in the current period for future use to finance the designated activities, benefits, or purposes; and - A requirement to account for and report on the receipt, use, and retention of the revenues and/or other financing sources that distinguishes the fund from the government's general revenues.

 Funds from dedicated collections on the Statement of Operations and Changes in Net Position are presented on the consolidated basis.
 The consolidated dedicated collections presentation eliminates balances and transactions between funds from dedicated collections held by the entity.
-For additional information on funds from dedicated collections, see Note 23-Funds from Dedicated Collections.
+For additional information on funds from dedicated collections, see Note 22-Funds from Dedicated Collections.

-T. Sustainability Financial Statements
+S. Sustainability Financial Statements

-The sustainability financial statements were prepared based on the projected PV of the estimated future revenue and estimated future expenditures, primarily on a cash basis, for a 75-year period.
-They include the SLTFP, covering all federal government programs, and the SOSI and the SCSIA, covering social insurance programs (Social Security, Medicare, Railroad Retirement, and Black Lung programs).
-These estimates are based on economic as well as demographic assumptions presented in Notes 25-Social Insurance and 26-Long-Term Fiscal Projections.
+The sustainability financial statements are estimates based on economic as well as demographic assumptions presented in Note 24-Long-Term Fiscal Projections and 25-Social Insurance.
 The sustainability financial statements are not forecasts or predictions.
 The sustainability financial statements are designed to illustrate the relationship between receipts and expenditures, if current policy is continued.
 For this purpose, the projections assume, among other things, that scheduled social insurance benefit payments would continue after related trust funds are projected to be depleted, contrary to current law, and that debt could continue to rise indefinitely without severe economic consequences.